mylesalamb/TauOS/README.md

 where `$DEV` represents the name of the SD device's boot partition.
 This value defaults to `mmcblk0p1`.

-To then run the uart-boot loader run
+To run the development bootloader run.

 ```
 sudo ./build.sh chain
 ```

 You can then power on the device, and the previously built kernel will be loaded to the Pi's memory and will be executed.
+By default, the kernel is loaded to `0x80000`.
+Note that this is different to the load address of `0x200000` used by the newer Raspberry Pi firmware.

 ## Design Decisions